seth-nelson/seth-nelson/README.md

 ![Seth's github stats](https://github-readme-stats.vercel.app/api?username=seth-nelson&theme=gotham&show_icons=true)

 ## :mortar_board: A little bit about me
-I am seeking opportunities for a full stack or front end development position using Javascript React, and Node.
+I am seeking opportunities for a full stack or front end development position to help build creative and fun products.
 I have a passion for beautiful responsive UI design.
 I would love to hear what you're working on.
 Or, we can talk about something else.
 Tell me about yourself and where you've been.
 Let's chat!

 ## :computer: My preferred tools